When this matters

 Edge cases

 It classified my newsletter as invoice — there's now a fake document.
-Open the document, click Delete.
-For repeat offenders, use Mark as irrelevant + train from the Activity log.
+Open the document and delete it.
+Trashed documents don't count toward this month's limit.

 Can I disable the classifier and force-process everything?
 No, by design.
 The classifier protects your quota; without it, every newsletter would consume a slot.
-If you want to force-extract a specific email that was classified irrelevant, use the per-email "Mark as invoice + extract" action.
-If you want every email to be processed (you're using forwarding for compliance archiving, not invoice automation), forwarding may not be the right tool — talk to us at [email protected] about your use case.
+If a specific email was skipped, upload its attachment directly.
+If you want every email processed regardless of content (compliance archiving rather than invoice automation), forwarding may not be the right tool — talk to us at [email protected] about your use case.

 I forwarded a calendar invite — what happened?
-Classified as irrelevant.
+Classified as irrelevant (no invoice keywords, no PDF attachment).
 No document, no quota use.
-(Calendar invites have very specific MIME structure that the classifier recognises.)

 I forwarded an email with no attachment.
-Classification still runs on the body and subject.
-If the email itself contains the receipt (e.g. some merchants email plain-text receipts without attaching a PDF), the classifier might pick receipt and create a document from the email body.
-If you'd rather only PDFs become documents, configure your forwarding rule to only forward emails with attachments — most providers expose this as a filter condition.
+It's classified and logged, but no document is ever created from the email body — only real attachments become documents.
+If a merchant emails plain-text receipts without attaching a PDF, print the email to PDF and upload it, or configure your forwarding rule to only forward emails with attachments — most providers expose this as a filter condition.

 Two-step forwarding (my Gmail forwards to a shared inbox which forwards to TaxItEasy) is showing the wrong sender.
 Multi-hop forwarding rewrites the From: header on each hop.
-The classifier sees the last hop's sender, not the original.
+The Activity log shows the last hop's sender, not the original.
 For accurate sender attribution, configure the upstream rule to forward directly to TaxItEasy rather than through an intermediate.

 Related